Nod3V-Gru/GIS_W3B_job-scrapper/README.md

 Prerequisites:

-Python 3.7 or higher
+Python 3.7 or higher,
-pandas 2.3 or higher
+pandas 2.3 or higher,
-openpyxl 3.1 or higher
+openpyxl 3.1 or higher,
 mysql-connector-python==8.0.33